-Although this might not be your first instinct when it comes on how to cook the ham, it is actually one of the best ways of cooking it.
+Although this might not be your first instinct when it comes to how to cook the ham, it is actually one of the best ways of cooking it.
 First, the meat is cooked under closed pressure in the pot.
 This way it cooks perfectly under a steamy environment, which makes it moist and evenly cooked without drying out.

 Second, this honey baked ham is ready in only 5 minutes, plus 1o additional 10 minutes for natural pressure release.
-This is very convenient as you can have full blown dinner in no time.
+This is very convenient as you can have full-blown dinner in no time.
 Especially during the holidays, this is the way to go!

 HOW LONG DO YOU COOK HAM IN THE INSTANT POT?

 For this recipe, we use spiraled sliced ham and boneless which is already precooked.
 Therefore, all we do is to glaze it with honey, brown sugar and pineapple, and basically warm it up under pressure.
 This way, the ingredients mix nicely with the meat and also makes it juicy and tender.